 And how are basic metrics, like visits to your site, trending from month to month?

-Finally, just ask yourself this question: it’s not unusual for even a small wellness business to pay a local firm $500 — $1000/month or more for “online marketing.”
+Finally, just ask yourself this question: it’s not unusual for even a small wellness business to pay a local firm hundreds, even thousands of dollars every month for “online marketing.”

 6) We want to add e-commerce to our site.
 Who do you recommend?

-We recommend using a hosted service, not licensing actual shopping cart software.
+Whatever you do, use a hosted service or a premium (not free) WordPress plugin like Woo Commerce or Memberpress.
+Don’t license shopping cart software if it can’t be installed as a plugin.
 And DEFINITELY don’t hire a developer who plans to build your shopping cart and e-commerce capabilities from scratch!

 You’ll get more features and much better support and security for a lot less money, without the headaches of paying your web developer to tweak and update purchased software.

 DO check out their tech support — you’ll certainly need it at some point.
-Email support is OK, but it should be prompt, responsive to your question (not just canned answers) and understandable.
+Email or chat support is OK, but it should be prompt, responsive to your question (not just canned answers) and easy to understand.